madmann91/All-In-A-Mouse-s-Night/README.md

 ## Description

 This is a small project I developed some years ago.
 It is an attempt to make a 3D game.
-The main character is a mouse, that lives in a world infested by rats.
+The main character is a mouse that lives in a world infested by rats.
 The project never reached a usable state, but the main character is controllable and parts of the game can be scripted.
 Missing parts are: inverse kinematics for the mouse to aim and shoot and all the data for the maps and story.

 ## Technical details

 The game engine uses OpenGL 1.4 as my GPU at the time of development only supported this version.
-It is by today's standards rather outdated, so I would not recommend using this engine as a starting point for a new game.
+It is rather outdated by today's standards, so I would not recommend using this engine as a starting point for a new game.
 On the graphics side, I still managed to get some interesting effects, such as:

 - Stencil shadows (with shadow volume extrusion on the GPU)